Claiming a tax deduction

 - a completed 'Notice of intent to claim' form, returned to legalsuper; and

-- receipt of a written acknowledgement from legalsuper of your notice of intent, agreeing to the amount you intend to claim as a deduction.
+- receipt of a written acknowledgment from legalsuper of your notice of intent, acknowledging the amount you intend to claim as a deduction.

 The personal super contributions that you claim as a deduction will count towards your concessional contributions cap.
 When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether: